myshell-ai/MeloTTS/docs/install.md

 speed = 1.0

 # CPU is sufficient for real-time inference.
-# You can set it manually to 'cpu' or 'cuda' or 'cuda:0' or 'mps'
+# You can set it manually to 'cpu' or 'cuda' or 'cuda:0' or 'mps' or 'xpu'
 device = 'auto' # Will automatically use GPU if available

 # English